-If you are not yet eligible to apply for your degree, you can run a “what if” DARS.
-This is a hypothetical DARS based on any major you choose.
+If you are not yet eligible to apply for your degree, you can run a “what if” DARS report.
+This is a hypothetical DARS report based on any major you choose.
 You can find the “what if” DARS in the same degree menu.

 Students who earn at least a 3.4 GPA while taking 12 or more credit hours attempted are named to the dean’s list.
 Pass/fail hours do not count toward dean’s list eligibility, and dean’s list honors are not extended to summer sessions.
 Students who are named to the dean’s list will be notified via email.